 Ten Pheasants, Bird Cleaning & Our N.Y.
 Strip Steak Lunch

 If you 're looking for shooting that's a little more intense and action packed but hate to give up the opportunity of a traditional field hunt you need to take part in one of "Big Daddy Ron's European Hunts" That's right, this is it!
-You're going to have to get up early to get here in time for coffee and fresh baked that morning donuts in the Shot-Lodge.
-Once that caffine and sugar shake you awake there will be a few minutes to catch up with old and new friends: get your gear; guns and shells together before a short safety meeting.
+You're going to have to get up early to get here in time for coffee and fresh baked that morning pastries in the Shot-Lodge.
+Once that caffine and sugar start to shake you awake there will be a few minutes to catch up with old and new friends and to get your gear; guns and shells together before the safety meeting.
 Then it's out to the tower field and a quick walk to one of fifteen shooting stations and some incredible shooting action.
-The thrower's are going to pitch ten wiley pheasants per shooter; released in rounds of ten birds each from the tower for up to 30 shooters with shooters moving to the next station after each round.
-While you're out in the firestorm things are happening at the Shot-Lodge as we pull together a spectacular luncheon for your group of shooters.
-We'll be servng juicy and tender, thick-cut New York Strip Steaks, grilled and served with salad, baked potato, rolls, beverage and seasonal desserts.
+You're going to have ten wiley pheasants per shooter pitched out of the tower in rounds of ten birds each for up to 30 shooters Shooters are going to be moving to the next station after each round.
+While you're out in the firestorm things are happening at the Shot-Lodge as we pull together a spectacular lunch.
+We'll be serving juicy and tender, thick-cut New York Strip Steaks, hot off the grill, served with salad, baked potato, rolls, beverage and seasonal desserts.
 You're going to eat too much; but don't worry, you'll be burning that and more off in the afternoon.
-There won't be any stretching out for a little afternoon snooze because after lunch it's back out to the fields for a walk-up hunt to kick up those birds that made it through the circle of fire that morning.
-The best of the best: a full day of running and gunning the entire Ringneck Ranch for participants of Big Daddy Ron's European Hunt.
-When the days over you get loaded down with your own fresh, plucked clean and bagged pheasants.
+There won't be any stretching out for a little afternoon snooze because after lunch it's back to the fields for a walk-up to kick up those birds that made it through the circle of fire that morning.
+It's the best of the best: a full day of running and gunning the entire Ringneck Ranch for participants of Big Daddy Ron's European Hunt.
+When the days over you'll be loaded down with your own fresh, plucked clean and processed pheasants.
 We've included everything except your hunting clothes, shoes, gun and ammo.
 All you have to do is show up and shoot!
 You're going to have some hunting fun.
-When you contact us remember to ask about the bonus for the person that pulls it all together and makes a European Tower Hunt happen.
+When you contact us remember to ask about the cash discount for the groups coordinator who pulls it all together and makes a European Tower Hunt happen.

 Having a superior hunt always comes back to the same three elements.
 You need healthy; hard flying game birds, great field cover for those birds to hunker down in while they wait for you and that great flushing or pointing dog to roust them out and bust them into flight.
 Did I mention the excitement of bringing your gun up to your shoulder; aiming, firing and watching that cockbird careen to the ground?
 And then there's the pure beauty of watching that incredible pointing or flushing dog make a perfect retrieve and drop it right into your hand, all proud of himself and the great job he just did for you.The three magic elements of a great hunt: a dog that lives for the hunt; healthy, hard flying gamebirds and exceptional cover.